EithonNetwork/EithonStats/README.md

 ### 1.13 (2015-11-13)

 * NEW: Added sub commands to the /stats add command (time, consecutivedays, placed, broken)
+* NEW: Added sub commands to the /stats remove command (time, consecutivedays, placed, broken)
+* CHANGED: Renamed "/stats take" to "/stats remove"

 ### 1.12.3 (2015-10-18)